anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 as required in {{RFC8995, Section 5.3}}.
-As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the domain CA.
+As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the PKI CA.
 There are various ways how to fulfill this, including:

 * implicit consent

-* the registrar signals its consent to the backend RA or CA out-of-band before or during the enrollment phase
+* the registrar signals its consent to the PKI RA out-of-band before or during the enrollment phase, for instance by entering the pledge identity in a database.

 * the registrar provides its consent using an extra message that is transferred on the same channel as the enrollment messages, possibly in a TLS tunnel.

-* the registrar states its consent by signing, in addition to the pledge, the authenticated self-contained certificate enrollment request message.
+* the registrar explicitly states its consent by signing, in addition to the pledge, the authenticated self-contained certificate enrollment request message.

-  When using CMP, this may be done using a so-called nested message, as described in {{I-D.ietf-lamps-lightweight-cmp-profile, Section 5.2.2.1}}.
+Note: If EST was used, the registrar could give implicit consent on a certification request by forwarding the request to a PKI entity using a connection authenticated with a certificate containing an id-kp-cmcRA extension.

 When CMP is used, the security considerations laid out in the Lightweight CMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}}.

-Note that when using CMP, the certificate enrollment messages are not encrypted.
+Note that CMP messages are not encrypted.
 This may give eavesdroppers insight on which devices are bootstrapped in the domain, and this in turn might also be used to selectively block the enrollment of certain devices.
 To prevent this, the underlying message transport channel can be encrypted, for instance by employing TLS.
-On the link between the pledge and the registrar this is easily achieved by reusing the existing TLS channel between them, as will typically be done anyway.
+On the link between the pledge and the registrar this is easily achieved by reusing the existing TLS channel between them.

 # Acknowledgments